Encharted Cook

 ½ Pound Pasta

-• Add ¾ cup Green Goddess Salad Dressing and gently stir to thoroughly coat the pasta.
+• Dress the Pasta.
+Add ¾ cup Green Goddess Salad Dressing and gently toss to thoroughly coat the pasta.

 ¾ Cup Green Goddess Salad Dressing

-• Gently fold in peas, sliced black olives, and halved cherry tomatoes.
+• Add Salad Ingredients.
+Gently fold in peas, sliced black olives, and halved cherry tomatoes.

-1 Cup Green Peas, 1 Cup Sliced Black Olives, 1 Cup Halved Cherry Tomatoes
+1 Cup Green Peas, 1 Cup Sliced Black Olives, 1 Cup Cherry Tomatoes

-• Spoon the pasta salad into a serving bowl.
+• Serve and Enjoy.
+Spoon the pasta salad into a serving bowl.
 Serve immediately or cover and refrigerate until ready to serve.

 Notes